ryuichiueda/slides_marp/advanced_vision/lesson1-e.md

 ### Good Tool 2: Machine Learning

-- Tool
-- 2-1: Artificial Neural Networks
+- Tool 2-1: Artificial Neural Networks
-- 2-2: Bayesian Inference
+- Tool 2-2: Bayesian Inference
-- What's Good About It?
+- Why are they good?
-- Everyone can interpret the features of gyoza in their own way.
+    - They interpret the features of dumplings by themselves.
-- Automatically discover patterns through statistics, rather than relying on logic.
+    - Automatically discover patterns through statistics, rather than logic.

 ---